Via Flavia

 STAGE 02

-Leaving the scenic Rosandra Valley, following a scenic pedo-bike path you reach the wonderful center of Trieste always having as a reference the blue sea of the gulf with around green groves and countryside that characterize the city outskirts.
+Leaving the scenic Val Rosandra, following a scenic pedo-bikeway, one reaches the wonderful center of Trieste always having as a reference the blue sea of the gulf with green groves and countryside around it that characterize the city outskirts.

 STAGE 03